bartificer/programming-by-stealth/docs/pbs67.md

 When you look at menus in the apps you use you’ll see they contain more than just menu items, they also contain additional un-clickable items that add context like dividers, section headings, and help text.

-To add a divider in a menu simply add an empty tag of your choice (usually a `<div>`) as a sibling to the buttons with with the class `.dropdown-divider`.
+To add a divider in a menu simply add an empty tag of your choice (usually a `<div>`) as a sibling to the buttons with the class `.dropdown-divider`.

 To add a heading add a tag of your choice (again, usually a `<div>`) which contains the heading text and has the class `.dropdown-header`.